 Our classics reading group will have our last discussion about Saint Augustine’s Confessions tomorrow.
 I feel sorry to leave St. Augustine behind, for he has become an honest, passionate and true Christian friend.
-I think that Renaissance Guy would understand if I dared to write that I had literally fallen in love with Saint Augustine.

 My ideas about Augustine before reading the Confessions this time were based on a cursory reading during my undergraduate years.
 The manner in which I read Augustine all those years ago indicates to me how really shallow I was during that time of my life, for how can anyone skim through his Confessions?